Think and Grow Rich. The Automatic Millionaire. The Simple Path to Wealth . . .

 Don’t Be Afraid to Ask Questions!

-And every single time, I have to wack them up over the head with the same wakeup call…
+It inevitably happens with every client, and I have to whack them up over the head with the same wakeup call…

 Do NOT be afraid to ask for clarity when something isn’t adding up for you.

 This isn’t 11th-grade math class.

 There are no scary teachers here sifting through tests with a fat red pen.

 In fact, I encourage my clients to ask me as many questions as they can think of, so they feel confident about the story behind their numbers and the way they’ve set up their business.

 Believe me, no question is too mundane for you to mention…

 What’s the difference between a 1099 or W-2…